scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 * June 14th, 2024 - meeting 7 - focus topic: High-performance numerics with [Neanderthal](https://neanderthal.uncomplicate.org/)
-* May 31th, 2024 - meeting 6 - focus topic: Intro to linear algebra with applications using [Neanderthal](https://neanderthal.uncomplicate.org/) - :calendar: [event](https://clojureverse.org/t/real-world-data-meeting-6/)
+* May 31th, 2024 - meeting 6 - focus topic: Intro to linear algebra with applications using [Neanderthal](https://neanderthal.uncomplicate.org/) - a revised walkthrough will be shared publicly
   * If you wish to present or discuss anything, please let us know.
 The agenda is updating gradually in the group's Zulip chat.
 * May 17th, 2024 - meeting 5
 * May 3rd, 2024 - meeting 4